ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 accessible to endpoints, allows applications to use this information when adapting their send rate.

-Network elements are not limited to communicating information about rate limiting policies.
-For example, network elements in access networks could provide advice to endpoints that can help guide application use of network capacity, separate from any signals that are intended to influence congestion response.
-Advice might also indicate temporarily increases in available capacity, or temporarily reduced capacity due to persistent overuse, equipment faults, or other transient issues.
-This applies to increases or reductions that are expected to last at least one minute.

 The Standard Communication with Network Elements (SCONE) protocol is negotiated by QUIC endpoints.
-This protocol provides a means for network elements to signal the maximum available sustained throughput, or rate limits, for flows of UDP datagrams that transit that network element to a QUIC endpoint.
+SCONE provides a means for networks to signal the maximum available sustained throughput, or throughput advice, associated with the flows of UDP datagrams that QUIC exchanges.

+Any network function that is able to update the content of UDP datagrams qualifies as a network element that can participate in SCONE and provide throughput advice to QUIC endpoints.

-Networks with rate limiting policies use SCONE to send throughput advice to cooperating endpoints to limit overall network usage.
+Networks with rate limiting policies can use SCONE to send throughput advice to cooperating endpoints to limit overall network usage.
 Where congestion control signals -- such as ECN, delays and loss -- operate on a time scale of a round trip time, throughput advice operates over a much longer period.

-This has benefits in some networks as endpoints can fully consume network capacity in bursts, rather than extending network interaction at lower rates.
+This has benefits in some networks as endpoints can adapt network usage to better suit network conditions.
+For example, radio networks and battery-powered devices perform better with short, bursty exchanges, rather than constant transmission at a fixed rate.

 For endpoints, SCONE throughput advice makes network policies visible, which can reduce wasteful probing beyond those limits.